danyelasuzy/frontend_fitness_app/README.md

 🔄 What's Next?

-We're proud of what we've built so far, but we recognize there's room for growth.
-Here's what's on the horizon for PathBuddy:
+We're proud of what we've built so far, but we recognise that there's room for growth.
+Here's what still needs completing for PathBuddy:

     🗺️ Automated Progress Tracking using a map API.
     👯 Social Features to connect and compete with friends.